serbanghita/Mobile-Detect/README.md

  <tr>
     <td><a href="https://sourceforge.net/p/memht/code/176/">MemHT Portal</a></td>
     <td><p><code>MemHT</code> is a Free PHP CMS and Blog that permit the creation and the management online of websites with few and easy steps.
-It's completelly customizable, expandable and suitable for all needs.</p></td>
+It's completely customizable, expandable and suitable for all needs.</p></td>
  </tr>

  <tr>